 I did a degree in Fine Art at Middlesex University as a mature student in my late twenties.
 My work included slow-motion video projections and digital manipulation using early versions of Photoshop.
 I started taking photographs about 20 years ago, after leaving art school and starting a family.

 I'm trying to highlight, respond to and question the homogeneity of widespread development as a result of globalisation by looking closely at local texture and the specificity of what I see around me.
 I've found concentrating on longer-term projects to be the most rewarding use of my limited time and as a result I've worked on a number of my subjects over periods of many years.

-In the last year I've started to learn how to make books.
+I print, make and bind my own books.
 Although I take photographs with digital cameras, the process of making books and the resulting physical object have quickly become essential to me in providing a balance to the fleeting nature of the digital realm.
 I've recently become more interested in making smaller works that are less linear and more playful in form.

 It's a reference to my favourite short story, Tlön, Uqbar, Orbis Tertius by Jorge Luis Borges.
 Learn more about this marvellous story at Wikipedia.